 The school seeks and utilises the strengths of the individual students and will always personalise provision for those students with special talents and interests where this is appropriate for the student.
 We work in partnership with other settings, including local mainstream schools and colleges to provide this provision if we are not equipped for the delivery of a specific area.
 Appropriate support, monitoring and safeguarding checks are carried out prior and during a student accessing such a provision.

 At Mark Way School we believe that students are inspired, motivated and learn a great deal from meaningful experiences outside the classroom.
-We aim to create as many learning experiences outside the classroom as possible.
-In doing this we hope to promote a greater understanding of our local community.
+We aim to create as many learning experiences outside the classroom as possible, this includes exploring potential career paths and these being discussed throughout individual learning opportunities within subjects.
+In doing this we hope to promote a greater understanding of our local community, the skills required to live successfully and the opportunity to experience them within the safety net of the school context.
 Additionally, we hope to engender our students with the virtues that we feel are important for success in life.
 We believe that by experiencing more of their immediate outdoor environment they will leave us with a greater sense of British Values and their place within British Community.

 The Mark Way School is an extremely ambitious school; consequently, all of our students are able to access accreditation at a level appropriate to their ability.
 Students are challenged and emotionally supported in achieving excellent results in their accreditation to enable them to access learning in their chosen areas post 16.
 The school does not operate options but rather the school’s curriculum remains broad until the end of key stage 4 with qualifications gained across the range of subjects appropriately.
 The school does this to maintain variety and to avoid a narrowing of what the school offers within Key Stage 4; this is thought to be important as our young people have had gaps in their learning due to their Special Educational Needs.